A Weekender's Guide to Port Douglas

 If you've ever wondered what it's like to wander through a 135-million-year-old rainforest or swim inside the biggest living thing on Earth, then get yourself to Port Douglas.
-This palm-fringed, 3000-person town, found 70 kilometres north of Cairns, is made for tropical adventurers.
+This palm-fringed, 3500-person town found 70 kilometres north of Cairns is made for tropical adventurers.
 It's the gateway to not one, but two, World Heritage-listed marvels: the Daintree Rainforest and the Great Barrier Reef.
 Plus, if you know where to go, you can start your day with a good coffee and end it in a hatted restaurant.

 EAT AND DRINK

-Meanwhile, for coffee, there are two reliable options.
+Let's start with coffee.
 At Origin Espresso, pull up a cushion-topped beer keg and order a signature blend or single origin.
-Either way, the Four Mile beans are roasted in-house.
-If a lighter brew is more your thing, pop around the corner to Sparrow, a coffee bar attached to Ahoy Trader, a retail space specialising in beautifully designed objects and clothing.
+Either way, the coffee beans are roasted in-house.
+If a lighter brew is more your thing, pop around the corner to Sparrow, which serves Allpress blend alongside locally made Duke's Doughnuts.
+For a slightly more substantial brekkie, head to The Little Larder for smoothie bowls, cheeseburger jaffles and veggie breakfast burgers.

 As the steamy climate starts to take effect, you'll get a hankering to set sail.
-Tropical Journeys will pick you up at your hotel and cart you to Reef Marina, to board the good ship Calypso Snorkel.
-As you pull away from the mainland, relax on a day bed on the roomy top deck, watching the Robinson Crusoe-esque Low Isles pass by.
-The boat will drop anchor at the Outer Reef for a bunch of lengthy snorkelling sessions at Agincourt or Opal or both.
+Tropical Journeys will pick you up at your hotel and cart you to Reef Marina to board one of its Calypso vessels.
+As you pull away from the mainland, relax on a day bed on the roomy top deck while watching the Robinson Crusoe-esque Low Isles pass by.
+The boat will drop anchor for a bunch of lengthy snorkelling sessions at Agincourt or Opal — or both.

 These are two of the Great Barrier's healthiest, liveliest and most colourful sections and, if the Reef has long loomed fantastical in your dreams, you won't be disappointed.
 You'll be swimming among giant clams, rays, green turtles, hundreds of fish species and exotic coral formations that look like mythical cities.
-Tropical Journeys is a local, family-owned company, so you can expect to treated like a mate, rather than a nameless member of a tourist procession.
-If snorkelling's not what you're after, try a sunset sail instead.
+Tropical Journeys is a local, family-owned company, so you can expect to be treated like a mate, rather than a nameless member of a tourist procession.

 Make your next stop Mossman Gorge in the Daintree Rainforest.
 To give you a deeper understanding of the extraordinary beauty surrounding you, we recommend booking a Ngadiku Dreamtime Walk.
-After a traditional smoking ceremony, your local Indigenous Australian guide will lead you into a magical forest, sharing Dreamtime stories.
+After a traditional smoking ceremony, your local Indigenous Australian guide will lead you into a magical forest while sharing Dreamtime stories.
 You'll get to source and taste bush tucker, learn how to make soap from leaves and see ochre painting in progress, before finishing up with bush tea and damper.
 On the way out, spend as long as you like beside the spectacular Gorge, where a waterfall plunges into a cool, rushing river.
-If you want to see the Daintree Rainforest from higher up, you can also explore it via zipline.
-One company that offers these adrenalin-pumping day tours is Jungle Surfing.

-Back in Port Douglas itself, spend at least one evening picnicking in Rex Smeal Park, watching the sun set over the water behind a row of dreamy, silhouetted palm trees.
+Back in Port Douglas itself, reserve some time for wandering through the town's small shops and boutiques — particularly Tamar Store and Ngarru Gallery, home to an excellent collection of fine Indigenous art.
+You should also spend at least one evening picnicking in Rex Smeal Park, watching the sun set over the water behind a row of dreamy, silhouetted palm trees.
 For casual strolling, running and sunbathing, there's Four Mile Beach, which looks its most majestic from Flagstaff Hill Lookout.
 And keen walkers should definitely do some more exploring in the Daintree, be that along accessible Kulki boardwalk or by conquering the five-kilometre Cape Tribulation to Emmagen Creek trail.